jaericho/jaericho.github.io/_posts/2020-08-28-The-Big-Bang-Theory-Recut.md

 ![Season 4 poster](/assets/2020/06/The_Big_Bang_Theory_Season_4.jpg){:border="1px"}

-* Ep01 **The Robotic Manipulation** - Penny tags along on Sheldon and Amy's first date.
+* Ep01 **The Robotic Manipulation** - Penny is dragged along on Sheldon and Amy's first date.
 * Ep06 **The Irish Pub Formulation** - Introduction of Priya, Raj's sister.
 * Ep09 **The Boyfriend Complexity** - Penny’s Father sides with Leonard.
-* Ep10 **The Alien Parasite Hypothesis** - Includes Zach
+* Ep10 **The Alien Parasite Hypothesis** - Includes Zach.
 * Ep11 **The Justice League Recombination** - Halloween party.
 Plus it includes Zach.
-* Ep13 **The Love Car Displacement** - Penny and Leonard discuss relationship
+* Ep13 **The Love Car Displacement** - Penny and Leonard discuss their relationship.
-* Ep16 **The Cohabitation Formulation** - Penny is replaced by Priya
+* Ep16 **The Cohabitation Formulation** - Penny is replaced by Priya.
 * Ep17 **The Toast Derivation** - More Penny v Priya.
 * Ep20 **The Herb Garden Germination** - Howard Proposes to Bernadette.
-* *Ep21 The Agreement Dissection - maybe, roommate agreement fight, Leonard and Priya fight*
+* *Ep21 The Agreement Dissection - maybe, roommate agreement fight, Leonard and Priya fight.*
-* *Ep23 The Engagement Reaction - maybe, Howard, Howard's mother, and Bernadette talk engagement*
+* *Ep23 The Engagement Reaction - maybe, Howard, Howard's mother, and Bernadette talk engagement.*
 * Ep24 **The Roommate Transmogrification** - Penny says she shouldn't have let Leonard go, but then sleeps with Raj.

 ## [Season 5](https://www.imdb.com/title/tt0898266/episodes?season=5)